- Maryland Sports Betting

 Maryland sports betting was signed into law in May 2021 but has not yet launched.
 Maryland officials are hopeful sports betting in Maryland will go live before the end of the 2021 NFL season.
 Bettors can expect plenty of online sports providers – Maryland law allows for up to 60 online betting licenses to become available.
 That means lots of competition, which could make Maryland NFL betting particularly exciting.

 The Maryland Lottery and Gaming Control Agency regulates sports betting in the state and is in the process of finalizing rules and regulations.
 The Sports Wagering Application Review Commission is charged with awarding all Maryland sports betting licenses.

 Benefits of Legal Online Sports Betting in MD

 If you're a bettor in Maryland, be patient.
-Legal online sports betting operators will hopefully be open in time for either this NFL season or most certainly the next one, and they'll likely roll out the red carpet for bettors in the form of terrific welcome bonuses and perks.
+Legal online sports betting operators will hopefully be open soon, and they'll likely roll out the red carpet for bettors in the form of terrific welcome bonuses and perks.
 If you just can't wait, drive to a neighboring state, or try Daily Fantasy Sports, which are perfectly legal in Maryland.

 We never recommend betting with an offshore site, as they are not licensed and regulated in the United States.
 That means you don't get the same legal protections as you would with a legal, US sportsbook.
 Betting with an offshore bookmaker won't prompt the FBI to put a grainy photo of you up in the post office, but because they are not legal in the US, critical tasks like withdrawing funds, getting customer support or resolving disputes can become dicey.